 - Setting Up a Handwashing Station – This video walks through the easiest way to create an on-site handwashing station.
 A must if you plan to provide samples to your customers!

 - When to Use your Handwashing Station – An excellent reminder of when to use your handwashing station at the farmers market.

 - How to Build a Ware Washing Station – If you will be preparing samples at the farmers market you may need to set up a ware washing station for your utensils.
 This video walks through the process of building that station.

 - What Should be on a Cottage Food Label? – Although this video was created to help educate consumers, it also lays out all of the elements that need to be included in a proper Cottage Food label.

 - Michigan Dept. of Agriculture and Rural Development (MDARD) Farmers Market Food Safety Resources – Resources provided by the Department to help educate farmers and vendors on food safety at farmers markets.

 - Providing Safe Food Samples at the Farmers Market – A condensed checklist of MDARD’s Safe Food Sampling Guidelines that can be brought to the market with you!

-- Safe Food Sampling Packing List – This document outlines the items required in MDARD’s Safe Food Sampling Guidelines and has incorporated them into a simple packing list.
+- Safe Food Sampling Packing List – This document outlines the items you may need to have on-site when sampling products in compliance with MDARD’s Safe Food Sampling Guidelines organized into a simple packing list.